socay1/tools/README.md

 # tools
 share some tools by usually, to help us improve efficiency

-some tools maybe is collected from blog, forum of others
+some tools are collected from blog, forum of others. these tools aim to relax coder in leisure time.